The Eminent Choice for Healthcare dnv gl logo DNV GL/NIAHO Accredited facility.

 As previously stated, just because you have neck or back pain, doesn’t automatically mean you need surgical treatment.

-As with any other ache or ailment, you should visit your primary care doctor so they can run a few basic tests and perform a physical examination.
+As with any other ache or ailment, you should consult with a spine surgeon or local spine doctor so they can run a few basic tests and perform a physical examination.

 From there, they may recommend pain management methods such as NSAIDs, physical therapy, and hot and cold therapy.
 If the painful symptoms continue even with these treatments, the primary care doctor will likely refer you to a local spine doctor.

-Your spine doctor may run more tests and scans, such as X-rays, to determine the source of your pain.
+Your spine doctor may run more tests and scans to determine the source of your pain.
 Once they have diagnosed the problem, they may attempt more nonsurgical treatment, such as spinal injections, to manage the painful symptoms.

 If all treatments up to this point have been ineffective and the patient’s symptoms are greatly impacting their quality of life, health, mobility, and daily functioning, spine surgery becomes the next best option.